ZedCode/how-to-golang-tdd/index.md

 4. Test that a `POST` request with a valid passphrase but invalid VLAN request returns a Bad Request error.
 5. Test that a `POST` request with a valid passphrase and valid VLAN returns back some expected output

 The first test is to ensure that routes for which we *have not explicitely* bound a handler to do not suddenly start working, for example, if the underlying library changes it's default behavior at some point in the future, this test would help prevent us from putting out potentially broken code.
-It's also a great place to start in writing our tests.
+It's also a great place to start in writing my tests.

-Before we can get back to our test, let's bind the `/check` route and setup it's function by copying the `IndexHandler` func.
+Before I can get back to our test, I need to bind the `/check` route and setup it's function.
 Inside of the `server.go`'s `initRoutes` function, update it so that it looks like this:

 ```golang
 func initRoutes(a *fiber.App) {